To develop musicality, striving for excellence, supporting our community and to achieve long-term sustainability within an efficient structure.

 Cambridge Brass Band is a community group of brass musicians and their supporters.
 There is the Senior Band, the Auxiliary Band for players new to brass banding and players returning to the fold who do not yet feel upto scratch, and smaller ensembles.
 We play at civic functions, enter band competitions, play to our community and just play for enjoyment.

-The Senior Band practices weekly on Monday evenings from 7 – 9pm at its own bandroom situated at 26A Vogel Street within the town‘s ‘Green’ belt.
-The Auxiliary Band practices from 6 – 7pm before the Senior Band on Mondays during school terms.
+The Senior Band practices weekly on Wednesday evenings from 7 – 9pm at its own bandroom situated at 26A Vogel Street within the town‘s ‘Green’ belt.
+The Auxiliary Band practices from 5.45 – 6.45pm before the Senior Band during school terms.
 Our bandroom is also used by a number of the other community and craft groups that support various aspects of the social and cultural life of Cambridge.

 Cambridge Brass supports a wide range of community events in Cambridge and the surrounding district.
 Two formal civic events are the annual ANZAC and Armistice Day parades.